How to create a learning culture

 The plan and its implementation can – and should – undergo revisions as the company gains insight through data gathering and analysis.

-Designing and implementing organisational learning is ambitious and, like any major initiative, will face hurdles.
+Designing and implementing organizational learning is ambitious and, like any major initiative, will face hurdles.
 It’s easiest to prevent impediments by anticipating them.
 Some examples:

 - Traditional mandatory training models can seem boring and irrelevant.